Marbled newt: Conservation

 The marbled newt is listed as near-threatened on the French national red list of species.
 Conservation planning should take into consideration buffer zones surrounding ponds and the ecological requirements associated with them while the marbled newts are migrating.
 These wetlands in the buffer zone are important in order to allow the newts to successfully complete their biological cycles.
 It is important to ensure that there are adequate, good-quality, shelters for marbled newts to use during migration in order to reduce the predation and desiccation risk associated with migration.

 Changes in the marbled newt habitat have occurred over the last few years.
 With the loss of many forest areas, their typical ranges are being diminished along with their population.
 This loss of habitat is allowing the range and population of another newt, T. cristatus, to expand.
 This newt species prefers open and flat areas.
 The largest cause of habitat loss is climate change, with land use cover being the secondary cause.
 Climate change directly affects the water cycle and temperature—two very important environmental factors for amphibian species.
 These changes have the ability to directly affect the migration range and general territory of the marbled newts.
 The range of the newts has been reduced over the past few years and is expected to experience further restrictions over the course of the 21st century.
 While large-scale experiments have been done to assess the general risk of climate change and direct human impact on the habitat of marbled newts, more local and smaller-scale studies must be performed to determine the full range of effects on these newts.

 Hybridization

-T. cristaus and T. marmoratus (marbled newts) overlap in some areas in France where their habitat preferences overlap; this allows them to hybridize.
-T. cristaus has been known to occupy increasingly larger areas due to climate change fragmenting the habitat of the marbled newt.
+T. cristatus and T. marmoratus (marbled newts) overlap in some areas in France where their habitat preferences overlap; this allows them to hybridize.
+T. cristatus has been known to occupy increasingly larger areas due to climate change fragmenting the habitat of the marbled newt.
 Despite the loss of habitat, the marbled newt has experienced more reproductive success.
 Females have a longer life-span and thus more years to reproduce.
-The eggs of both T. cristaus and T. marmoratus suffer the same mortality rates.
+The eggs of both T. cristatus and T. marmoratus suffer the same mortality rates.
 The hybrids of these two species have even more fecundity than the marbled newts, but their eggs and embryos are less likely to survive.